15 Myths About Personal Finance that You Should Ignore [Updated 2019]

 Even if you’re just starting your career, there’s no reason not to start preparing now.
 Trust me, it won’t get any easier to build self-discipline around saving in 5, 10, or 15 years.

-8. I’m too old to start saving for retirement.
+Myth 8: I’m too old to start saving for retirement

 You’re certainly not the first person who didn’t prioritize saving for retirement when you were young.
-Luckily, it’s never too late to start preparing for what comes after your working days are behind you.
+Luckily, it’s never too late to start preparing for retirement.

 Life expectancies are on the rise, so your golden years might last longer than you think.
 Even if you need to delay your retirement a few years or reset your expectations about having the retirement of your dreams, you’ll be better off if you get serious about saving now.
 After all, a little bit of something is better than a whole lot of nothing.